wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.22 =
+* Added support for the custom variations in widgets (custom CSS classes)
+* Fixed the count widgets in WP 3.3 theme settings page
+* Fixed the z-index value of the WP 3.3 flyout menus on admin pages with Gantry Overrides bar
+* Fixed Clear Cache button and Presets switcher

 = 1.21 =
 * Fixed the incrementation bug in the bugfix.php script which could cause a widgets id conflict